 4 Strategies to Help Your Organization Thrive in Ambiguous Times

-Now, more than ever, identifying and delivering differentiated capabilities will create value and build customer and investor confidence.
+Identifying and delivering differentiated capabilities creates value and builds customer and investor confidence.
 RBL’s co-founders, Dave Ulrich and Norm Smallwood, have identified four high-impact ways leaders can focus their organizations to build human capability that enables growth during uncertain times.

 Key Takeaways: